-AI & Transformation
+AI Transformation & Data

 So what does agentic actually mean?
 It means agents that create other agents.
 An orchestration layer that decomposes a problem, spins up purpose-built agents for each sub-problem, and manages their outputs.
-The difference between a workflow and an agentic system is the difference between a train on rails and a driver navigating traffic.
-One follows a predetermined path.
-The other makes decisions at every intersection based on what it sees.

 Take document ingestion.
 Hand a 40-page insurance policy to an LLM as raw text — the same term means different things in different sections.
 Confident, wrong answers 30% of the time.
 That's not agentic.
 That's expensive autocomplete.